exxeleron/enterprise-components/tutorial/Troubleshooting_linux.md

 > Please use our [google group](https://groups.google.com/d/forum/exxeleron)
-or open a [ticket](https://github.com/exxeleron/enterprise-components/issues) in case you enocounter any installation/startup problem which is not covered in this document.
+or open a [ticket](https://github.com/exxeleron/enterprise-components/issues) in case you encounter any installation/startup problem which is not covered in this document.

 <!--------------------------------------------------------------------------------------------------------------------->